We've been learning all about kefir…

 - quart size jar with tight-fitting lid

-*Hanging Instructions: Put a colander inside a big pot or bowl.
-Line it with two layers of 90-count cheesecloth.
-Carefully pour the kefir into the cheesecloth-lined colander.
-Tie up the ends of the cheesecloth and tuck them inside the colander.
-Hang the bag of cheese up, over the pot (you can remove the colander) for more than 2 days, until the whey no longer drips out and until the cheese is quite dry.
+First, turn your kefir into kefir cheese.
+Line a colander with 2 layers of 90-count cheesecloth, then nest colander inside a big pot or bowl.
+Carefully pour kefir into colander.
+Tie up the ends of cheesecloth and tuck inside colander.
+Hang the bag of cheese up over the pot (you can remove the colander) for at least 2 days, until whey no longer drips out and the cheese is quite dry.

 If you have not already salted the kefir cheese, do so.
-Starting with 1/4 teaspoon of sea salt, salt to taste.
+Salt to taste, starting with 1/4 teaspoon.

-Serve at breakfast with any kind of eggs or breakfast meat, as a fermented side dish with lunch sandwiches or salads, and even at dinner next to grilled meats and rice.
-Not to mention for a snack with veggies or fruit!
-The sky's the limit how you can enjoy kefir cheese balls.
-I hope you do!
+Serve with eggs or sausage at breakfast, or as a fermented side dish with sandwiches or salads at lunch, or even at dinner next to grilled meats and rice!
+Or, enjoy as a snack with veggies or fruit!
+The sky's the limit!

 Have you ever made kefir cheese balls?
 Do you have a traditional preservation method from your family to share?